Vlad-Z5/ObsidianNotes/notes/devopsnotes/Linux/Linux Inode and links.md

-**Inode** stores metadata about a file, excluding its name.
+**Inode** stores metadata about a file, excluding its name (Inode number, File type, Permissions, Owner UID / GID, File size, Timestamps, Link count, Pointers to data blocks).
 Filenames point to inodes

 **Hard link** is a direct pointer to the same inode; multiple names, one file.
 Data remains until all hard links are deleted.
 Command: ln